RenardtheWolfdog/Grayhound/README.md

 python secure_agent/Optimizer.py
 ```

-Terminal 2: Start the Main WebSocket Server
+- Terminal 2: Start the Main WebSocket Server
 This is the core of the application that the client connects to.
+(Administrator rights are not required here).

 ```
 # Make sure you are in the grayhound_server directory